martinjagodic/decap-demo/content/about.md

 title: About
 author: Martin Jagodic
 ---
-This is an example site created for the purpose of demonstrating the Git-based CMS at Infobip Shift 2023 developer conference.
+This is an example site created for the purpose of demonstrating Decap, the Git-based CMS.

 Feel free to explore the site and the CMS.